 The surrounding neighbourhood is home to low-income families who are unable to sustain the mosque financially.

-Your contribution ensures this sacred space stays open, its staff are honoured, and its community continues to grow in faith and dignity.
+Your contribution ensured this sacred space stays open, its staff are honoured, and its community continues to grow in faith and dignity.

 27-year-old who needed quick inpatient care